jparkypark/rkv/README.md

 **Configuration Features:**
 - Automatic fallback to default settings if config is missing or corrupt
 - Interactive setup during `rkv init` with path validation
-- Cross-platform default paths (handles different Google Drive locations)
+- Cross-platform default paths (works with any storage location)

 ## Development